Bitpanda logo

 Which cryptocurrencies can be staked?

-In recent years, numerous staking projects have been established, including networks like Tron (TRX), Tezos (XTZ), Cosmos (ATOM), The Graph (GRT), Kusama (KSM), Polygon (POL), Near Protocol (NEAR), Cardano (ADA), Solana (SOL), and Polkadot (DOT).
-Staking Ethereum (ETH) has also become possible with Ethereum 2.0 on a proof of stake basis.
+In recent years, a wide range of staking projects have emerged, including networks like Tron (TRX), Tezos (XTZ), Cosmos (ATOM), The Graph (GRT), Kusama (KSM), Polygon (MATIC), Near Protocol (NEAR), Cardano (ADA), Solana (SOL) and Polkadot (DOT).
+Staking Ethereum (ETH) has also become possible with Ethereum 2.0 and its shift to a Proof of Stake model.

 Tron (TRX)